Students across Fairfax County protest proposed policies limiting transgender student rights - NewsBreak

 Related

-McKay sees “myriad” legal issues for state’s draft policies on transgender students
+NEW: McKay believes “safe legal ground” if FCPS defies state’s draft policies on transgender students

+(Updated, 3:20 p.m.)
 Fairfax County Board of Supervisors Chairman Jeff McKay believes the county will be on “safe legal ground” if it chooses to not follow Virginia’s recently-proposed model policies that would limit the rights of transgender and other gender-nonconforming students.
-Based on conversations with the school board, Fairfax County...
+Based on conversations with the school...

 Morning Notes